 - Plug the power cord into the projector and into a wall socket.
 Turn on the wall socket switch (where fitted).
-Check that the Power indicator on the projector lights orange after power has been applied. - Remove the lens cap.
-If it is left on, it could become deformed due to heat.
+Check that the Power indicator on the projector lights orange after power has been applied. - 2.
+Slide open the lens cover.
+If it is left closed, it could become deformed due to heat.